StrataEdition/Ettrick-Sites-EPK.github.io/index.md

 Video Production by Partial Defrag

 ## Videos
-This release is accompanied by three videos created by the artists using a mix of 3D scanning techniques and phone footage around London's suburbs.
+ScanDisk is accompanied by three videos created by the artists using a mix of 3D scanning techniques and phone footage of London's suburbs.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=uZPCZdTdytw
 " target="_blank"><img src="http://img.youtube.com/vi/uZPCZdTdytw/0.jpg"